karl-li/karl-li.github.io/_posts/2016-03-07-my-first-blog-post-with-github-and-jekyll.md

 ---
 layout: post
-title: "Web Dev easier than ever, Karl with a K can even do it"
+title: "Web Dev easier than ever, even Karl with a K can even do it"
 date: 2016-03-07
 ---